HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Microlensing, noise, and choice of filters

 \subsection{Filters used for training}

 In this section we investigate eight different filters (\textit{ugrizyJH}) and possible combinations of them to get more precise measurements.
 Figure \ref{fig: 8 different bands, each one seperatly} shows eight RF models where each is trained and evaluated on a single band.
-The $i$ band, presented first in Section \ref{sec: Best fit, DL vs RF} provides the most precise measurement.
+The $i$ band, presented first in Sect. \ref{sec: Best fit, DL vs RF} provides the most precise measurement.
 The next promising filters are $r$, $z$, $g$, and $y$ in that order.
 For the bands $u$, $J,$ and $H$, the precision of the measurement is poor and therefore almost not usable.
-The reason for the strong variation between different bands is the quality of the light curve which becomes clear from Figure \ref{fig: appendix further bands of mock observations}, where only $g$ to $y$ band provide observations where the peak of the light curves can be identified.
-Light curves with the best quality are the $r$ and $i$ band which therefore work best for our RF.
+The reason for the strong variation between different bands is the quality of the light curve, which becomes clear from Fig. \ref{fig: appendix further bands of mock observations}, where only the $g$ to $y$ bands provide observations where the peak of the light curves can be identified.
+Light curves with the best quality are the $r$ and $i$ bands, which therefore work best for our RF.

 There are different ways to combine multiple filters to measure the time delay.
 The first possibility would be to construct color curves to reduce the effect of microlensing in the so-called achromatic phase \citep{Goldstein:2017bny,Huber:2020dxc}.
 However, as pointed out by \cite{Huber:2020dxc} our best quality color curve $r-i$ would be not ideal as there are no features for a delay measurement within the achromatic phase.
-Further, we saw in Section \ref{sec: Uncertainties due to microlensing and noise} that our dominant source of uncertainty is the observational noise instead of microlensing.
-Therefore using color curves for this mock example is not practical.
+Further, we saw in Sect. \ref{sec: Uncertainties due to microlensing and noise} that our dominant source of uncertainty is the observational noise instead of microlensing.
+Therefore, using color curves for this mock example is not practical.
 We further see that even though color curves are in theory a good way to reduce microlensing uncertainties, in a real detection it might fail because not enough bands with high quality data are available.

 Another way of combining multiple filters is to train a single RF model for multiple filters.
-Generalising Equation (\ref{eq: data structure}) for the $r$ and $i$ bands, we use as input structure
+Generalizing Eq. (\ref{eq: data structure}) for the $r$ and $i$ bands, we used as input structure